Concise

 Planning Inspectorate.

 The Planning Inspectorate is an executive agency of the UK government that handles appeals and other planning-related matters.
-A Planning Inspectorate appeal is a formal process in which an individual or the Architect/Consultant challenges a decision made by a local planning authority, such as a refusal of planning permission for a development or an enforcement notice.
+A Planning Inspectorate appeal is a formal process in which an individual or the Architecture North Ltd challenges a decision made by a local planning authority, such as a refusal of planning permission for a development or an enforcement notice.

 The appeal is heard by an independent Planning Inspector who considers all relevant evidence and makes a decision based on planning policies and guidance.
 The Inspector's decision is binding and can only be challenged through judicial review in the High Court.